Halloween at Disney (2024): Your Not-So-Scary Guide

 Mickey’s Not-So-Scary Halloween Party starts at 7 PM and lasts until midnight.
 Because the Disney Halloween party is a separately-ticketed event, you’ll generally find lower crowds at the party than were present earlier in the day at Magic Kingdom, which means that you can enjoy minimal wait times for most of the attractions which operate during the party.

 Speaking of attractions, you’ll find that many Magic Kingdom rides are open during the party.
+Some, such as Space Mountain, Mad Tea Party, and Monsters Inc Laugh Floor, receive a few special Halloween twists.
 However, some of the less-popular attractions may not be available.
 See the full list of operating rides in our FAQ section at the end of this article.
 In addition, some theater-style attractions are closed, so they can be used for Trick-or-Treat locations.

 Money-Saving Tip: Halloween Party ticket holders can get into Magic Kingdom as early as 4 PM without purchasing a regular theme park ticket.
 Save a bit of money by making your Halloween Party day a “no other parks” day; skip a theme park ticket that day by spending time in the morning and early afternoon at Disney Springs (no cost to enter) or your resort hotel pool, then make your way over to Magic Kingdom at 4 PM for three “free” hours in the park before the party begins.